functorz-tech/momen_doc/buildUI/list-view.md

 This limits the number of data requested and displayed in the database at one time.

 The list generally reads remote data, and there is often more than one piece of data.
 If it is displayed after all the data is loaded at one time, it will obviously cause a bad user experience for users.
-So use the limit function to request a certain amount of data, and each time it slides down to the last one, more data is obtained by \[load more].
+So use the limit function to request a certain amount of data, and each time it slides down to the last one, more data is obtained by [load more].

 #### Load More

 If you've set a limit to the data requests, the list will load more once the user swiped down.

-#### Data Collation
+#### Data Filtering

 The data will be displayed based on corresponding rules.